clj-commons/seesaw/README.md

         (menubar :items
           [(menu :text "File" :items [new-action open-action save-action exit-action]) (menu :text "Edit" :items [copy-action paste-action])))

+_Note that calling the `(native!)` function at startup will ensure that the menu bar goes in the right spot on OSX._

 `(menubar)` has a list of `(menus)`, while each `(menu)` has text and a list of actions, or items.
 Note that in addition to using Actions as menu items, you can also use `(menu-item)`, `(checkbox-menu-item)`, and `(radio-menu-item)`, each of which has the exact same behavior (and options) as a button.